stuzzo/monolog-extender-bundle/README.md

 Configuration
 =============

-This is an example configuration to use mail, slack and stream formatter.
+This is an example configuration to use mail, stream and html formatter.

 ```yaml
 monolog: